5 EU nations reach temporary deal on rescued migrants

 She added that the limited deal struck Monday aims to ensure that the rescue ships “find a safe harbor without delay, thus avoiding additional hardship for migrants, and ensuring swift relocation of asylum-seekers on a voluntary basis to other member states.”

+The Oct.
+8 EU ministerial meeting in Luxembourg will give Spain and Greece the opportunity to seek solidarity over rescued migrants in the western and eastern Mediterranean respectively.

-Participating countries said details were being given to the other EU countries ahead of the Oct.
-8 EU ministerial meeting.
-Italian Interior Minister Luciana Lamorgese said the exact percentages of rescued migrants each country would agree to take will depend on how many EU members eventually participate in the system.
+Italian Interior Minister Luciana Lamorgese said the exact percentages of rescued migrants each country would agree to take will ultimately depend on how many EU members eventually participate in the system.

 But it appeared the five-nation accord would cover all boats rescuing migrants in the central Mediterranean, the route used by Libyan-based traffickers.
 Sometimes Malta’s or Italy’s military vessels perform the rescues, and occasionally a fishing or cargo ship plucks survivors from the sea.